Cipresseto Toscana IGT Rosato 2013

 Pink in color, the wine shows an elegant and floral nose which recalls, in particular, jasmine and roses.
 Crisp and savory on the palate, it is long and continuous as well.

 Toscana IGT Rosato

 85% Sangiovese, 15% other complementary varieties

 You are missing some Flash content that should appear here!
 Perhaps your browser cannot display it, or maybe it did not initialize correctly.

-The harvested grapes were destemmed and macerated on their skins in the press for several hours, then pressed in a very delicate manner.
-The must was chilled to a temperature of 50° Fahrenheit (10° centigrade) to favor a natural settling of the impurities.
-After 48 hours, the must went into stainless steel tanks where it fermented at temperatures held to a maximum of 59° Fahrenheit (15° centigrade); the wine was then held at a temperature of 50° Fahrenheit in stainless steel tanks; the preparation in small batches before bottling - at 11° alcohol - assisted in maintaining crispness and perfume.
+The harvested grapes were destemmed and macerated on their skins in the press for a few hours, then delicately pressed.
+The must was chilled to a temperature of 50° Fahrenheit (10° centigrade) to assist a natural static settling of the impurities.
+After 48 hours, the must went into stainless steel tanks where it fermented at temperatures held to a maximum of 59° Fahrenheit (15° centigrade).
+The wine, after completing its fermentation, was then held in stainless steel tanks at a temperature of 50° Fahrenheit (10° centigrade).
+The preparation for bottling in small lots just before bottling itself (at 11° alcohol) assisted in maintaining freshness and fragrance in the wines.